 Applicants must register in GMS prior to submitting an application for this funding opportunity.
-The deadline to register in GMS is 11:59 p.m. eastern time on 45 days after posting, and the deadline to apply for funding under this announcement is 11:59 p.m. eastern time on May 4, 2012.
-See the "How to Apply" section on page 14 for details.
+The deadline to register in GMS is 11:59 p.m. eastern time on April 1, 2014, and the deadline to apply for funding under this announcement is 11:59 p.m. eastern time on April 1, 2014.
+See "How to Apply" on page 25 for details.